aguegu/ch583/README.md

+@aguegu/ch583
+===

+This repo is folked from https://github.com/openwch/ch583.
+The goal is provide a quick and plain work environment to ch58x development under Linux.

 # RISC-V Core BLE5.3 MCU, CH583

 ### Overview

 The CH583 is a 32-bit RISC microcontroller integrated with BLE wireless communication.
 The CH583 provides abundant peripheral sources, such as 2Mbps BLE communication module, 2 full-speed USB host and device controller and transceiver, 2 SPIs, 4 UARTs, ADC, touch-key detection module and RTC, etc.

 ### System Block Diagram